 Are there white sandy beaches in Turkey?

 Yes.
 Patara Beach is an outstanding example with 18 kilometres of fine sand.
-Cleopatra Beach in Alanya has unusually fine golden sand.
+Cleopatra Beach in Alanya has unusually coarse golden sand and a Blue Flag rating.
 Lara Beach in Antalya also has a long stretch of golden sand with excellent resort facilities.

 Is Turkey a good beach holiday destination for families?